anymail/django-anymail/docs/esps/mailersend.rst

       }

-.. setting:: ANYMAIL_MAILERSEND_WEBHOOK_SIGNING_SECRET
+.. setting:: ANYMAIL_MAILERSEND_SIGNING_SECRET

-.. rubric:: MAILERSEND_WEBHOOK_SIGNING_SECRET
+.. rubric:: MAILERSEND_SIGNING_SECRET

+The MailerSend webhook signing secret needed to verify webhook posts.
-Required for using activity tracking webhooks, otherwise not necessary.
+Required if you are using activity tracking, otherwise not necessary.
+(This is separate from Anymail's :setting:`WEBHOOK_SECRET <ANYMAIL_WEBHOOK_SECRET>` setting.)

 Find this in your MailerSend `Email domains settings`_: after adding a webhook, look for the "signing secret" on the webhook's management page.